richavijayvargiya/Device-Fleet-Management/README.md

 ./device_fleet_managemet_client.py
 Ensure the CLI is configured to reach the server host/port (env var or inline config in the script).

-4. The .proto Service Definition
+**The .proto Service Definition**
-The following proto defines the service contract used by the backend and CLI.
-If you are not using gRPC yet, treat this as a specification for your APIs and data structures.
+The following proto defines the service contract used by the backend and CLI(device_fleet_management.proto).
+Treat this as a specification for your APIs and data structures.

 syntax = "proto3";
 package devicefleet;